 - Students who test positive or are symptomatic will be required to isolate in the residence hall designated for quarantine and isolation or at an off-campus address per CDC guidance.

 - Students who are identified as a close contact of a positive case are not required to quarantine so long as they are cleared by a healthcare professional as fully vaccinated or have had COVID-19 in the past 90 days and are asymptomatic.
+If at any time the student experiences symptoms within the 14 days following exposure, they will be expected to quarantine in the residence hall designated for quarantine and isolation or at an off-campus address per CDC guidance.

 - Faculty and staff who are identified as a close contact of a positive case may not be required to stay off-campus so long as they are cleared by a healthcare professional as fully vaccinated or have had COVID-19 in the past 90 days and are asymptomatic.